Solve a 'Simple' Chess Puzzle, Win $1 Million

 I am a senior programmer with 2 university degrees (one of them in engineering) who has been full-time working on software development for over the last 8 years.
 I know what your time complexity is and its exact applicability to my work: none.
 I also have been contributing here relatively often during the last years; most of the times by mostly focusing on "tech" issues.
 What do you think that is more "tech": actually solving a problem by coming up with the optimal algorithm; or getting lost (read below) on

+Nothing even close to these lines.
+The solution is written in a post below, which I have completed with some additional help to get the idea.
+Basically, treating the problem not as chess (because this isn't chess), but as queens under restricted conditions which have to be in certain positions (= patterns which aren't too difficult to find after looking at a solved situation).

+Clarification for you + the parent: using the methodology (or computer or chair or pencil, etc.) which makes you work more comfortab

 The story is mis-worded.
 You did it again editors.
-(Score:3)
+(Score:4)

 > Dr Jefferson added: “There is a $1,000,000 prize for anyone who can prove whether or not the Queens Puzzle can be solved quickly so the rewards are high.”